Natalie-2004/COMP3121/README.md

 ## Week 2 - Divide And Conquer (DAC)

-We met this kind of algo before: the Merge sort!
+We have met this kind of algo before: the merge sort!
 The idea is to split the array into two, sort the two parts recursively and then merge the two sorted array.

 #### Problem 1: We are given 27 coins of the same denomination; we know that one of them is counterfeit and that it is lighter than the others.
 Find the counterfeit coin by weighting coins on a pan balance only three times.